ErickRodrCodes/cra-template-ts-electron-react-eslint-prettier-airbnb/README.md

 # cra-template-ts-electron-react-eslint-prettier-airbnb

+## What it is?

 An All-in-one template to create Electron applications with Create React App.
 The template includes:
 - TypeScript 4.1.2
-- React 17
+- React 17 with react-app-rewired and react-app-rewire-aliases to allow path aliases in webpack
 - Recoil
 - ESLint & Prettier with AirBnB Settings
 - Support for SASS/SCSS files
+- StyleLint to clean up and format SASS/SCSS stylesheets
 - Electron 11 with electron-forge operations to build and develop executable files
-- Support for `generate-react-cli` npx executable.
+- Support for `generate-react-cli` npx executable
-- lint-staged with Husky to keep your commit cleans and error-free.
+- lint-staged with Husky to keep your commit cleans and error-free

 # Requirements
 - Node.js 12.16.3 or greater